 Nile knows his way around rock anthems and this one ranks among his best.
 I dare you to not 1) play this loud and 2) shout along with the chorus.

 Few artists today writes songs as raw and honest as Moreland.
-Here’s more proof.
+Here’s proof.

-A poignant song of self-reflection packaged as a rousing barroom sing-along.
+A poignant song of self-reflection that is packaged as a rousing barroom sing-along.